Skip to main content

 loadbalancer.openstack.org/timeout-member-connect: "<value>"

 Specify <value> — the timeout value in milliseconds.
-Default value is 5000.
+Default is 5000.

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

-You can view the parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open rule card → open block Advanced rule settings → block Requests from balancer to servers → field Connection timeout, ms.
+You can view this parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open the rule card → open the Advanced rule settings → block Requests from balancer to servers → field Connection timeout, ms.

 Inactivity timeout

-The inactivity timeout for balancer requests to servers is the time during which a current connection is considered "alive," even if no data is being transmitted.
+The inactivity timeout for requests from the balancer to servers is the time during which the current connection is considered "alive", even if no data is being transmitted.

-To specify the inactivity timeout, add the annotation to the Gateway object manifest:
+To specify the inactivity timeout, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-member-data: "<value>"

 Specify <value> — the timeout value in milliseconds.
-Default value is 50000.
+Default is 50000.

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

-You can view the parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open rule card → open block Advanced rule settings → block Requests from balancer to servers → field Inactivity timeout, ms.
+You can view this parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open the rule card → open the Advanced rule settings → block Requests from balancer to servers → field Inactivity timeout, ms.

 When establishing a new TCP session, data is sometimes not transmitted immediately.
-This parameter defines the time the load balancer waits for data transmission for inspection over an already established connection.
+This parameter defines the time during which the load balancer waits for data transmission for inspection over an already established connection.

-To specify the TCP timeout for balancer requests to servers, add the annotation to the Gateway object manifest:
+To specify the TCP waiting timeout for balancer requests to servers, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/timeout-tcp-inspect: "<value>"

 Specify <value> — the timeout value in milliseconds.
-Default value is 0.
+Default is 0.

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

-You can view the parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open rule card → open block Advanced rule settings → block Requests from balancer to servers → field TCP timeout, ms.
+You can view this parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open the rule card → open the Advanced rule settings → block Requests from balancer to servers → field TCP waiting timeout, ms.

-To enable or disable verification for rules, add the annotation to the Gateway object manifest:
+To enable or disable validation for rules, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/enable-health-monitor: "<value>"

-Specify <value> — the rule verification status: true to enable verification or false to disable verification.
-Default value is true.
+Specify <value> — the rule validation status: true to enable validation, or false to disable it.
+The default value is true.

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

 Save the client IP address

-Without an annotation, the load balancer passes only the original HTTP request body to the server, replacing the client IP address with its own.
+Without specifying an annotation, the load balancer transfers only the original HTTP request body to the server, replacing the client IP address with its own.

 loadbalancer.openstack.org/x-forwarded-for: "true"